khangpt2k6/Dtrace/README.md

 It is a performance-analysis and troubleshooting framework / tool suite built into (or available for) certain operating systems (e.g., Solaris family, FreeBSD, macOS) by default.

+> **Note:**
-What makes it special: it can instrument **all levels of software** – from user applications, through libraries, down into the kernel, device drivers, etc.
+> What makes it special is that it can instrument **every layer of the software stack** — from user applications and system libraries all the way down to the kernel and device drivers.

 It provides its own scripting or command-language (called **“D”**) which is similar to **C** and **awk**.
 This allows flexible filtering and summarization of trace data **in-kernel** before passing to user space, helping keep overhead low enough for production usage.